-Laila Shereen Sakr is a digital media theorist and artist known for creating the cyborg consciousness, VJ Um Amel, and the R-Shief media system.
+Laila Shereen Sakr is a digital media artist and theorist known for creating the cyborg consciousness, VJ Um Amel, and the R-Shief media system.
 She is Assistant Professor of Film and Media Studies at UC Santa Barbara.

 We are media makers, researchers, and software developers who create open tools and visualizations, generate and host open data, and support open learning scholarship related to social media, global media activism, with a focus on Middle Eastern languages.